 However, according to Onisaburo, the relation between the real world and the spirit world is not parallel and they are mutually dependent.

 In his writing, “The Story of the Spirit World“, Onisaburo explained the relationship between the real world and the spirit world as follows.

 Everything in this real world is a reflection of the counterpart in the spirit world.

 In other words, the real world is the reflected image of the spirit world as the true image.

-Onisaburo also illustrated his philosophy by taking an example.
+Onisaburo also explained his unique philosophy by taking the following example.

 For example, suppose that you take a picture of Mt.
 Fuji, the height of which is about 13,000 feet.

 However, the size of the photographic image of Mt.
 Fuji is about 2 inches square only.